KevinKib/SM63PracticeHack/README.md

 Re-executes the last command that was executed.
 Calling last after another last command doesn't create an infinite loop : instead, it executes the last command that wasn't 'last'.

-## koopashell / ks
+## KoopaShell

-Sends to the KoopaShell console written by Jhynjhiruu.
-Allows to modify pretty much every variable of the game.
-Documentation of the KoopaShell module will get here soon.
+The KoopaShell console written by Jhynjhiruu is fully included.
+It allows to modify pretty much every variable of the game.
+The documentation of the KoopaShell module is available [here](https://github.com/Sekanor/SM63PracticeHack/wiki/KoopaShell-v2.0-Documentation).